ME310 Aalto is a Master’s level Program on Global Innovation.

 - ANA, in collaboration with Kyoto Institute of Technology: Improving the flight experience to encourage seniors to fly

 - Xylem, in collaboration with Stanford University: Redefining the water transportation for the cities of the future

-For the duration of each project, every team collaborates with another team from a foreign university.
-This partnership adds diversity to the project teams, and students are given the opportunity to experience true global collaboration.
-All teams begin their projects at Stanford University, where they participate in design thinking workshops and experience the entrepreneurial culture of Silicon Valley.
+All the network begin their projects at a Global Event where they participate in design thinking workshops and experience the entrepreneurial culture of Silicon Valley.
 The course is now taught in seventeen different universities on four different continents.
-You can find more information on the network at sugar-network.org.
+Find more information about SUGAR Network on their website: sugar-network.org.

 Below is a map of the network from the academic year 2017-2018, along with a taste of the kickoff event at Stanford.